KPIs & Operating Metrics(New)

 General Electric (GE) has disclosed Non-Current Deferred Tax Liability for 8 consecutive years, with $15.6 billion as the latest value for Q4 2017.

-• Non-Current Deferred Tax Liability hit $15.6 billion in Q4 2017 for General Electric, up from $5.1 billion in the prior quarter.
+• Non-Current Deferred Tax Liability was $15.6 billion for Q4 2017 at General Electric, up from $5.1 billion in the prior quarter.